GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/secretmanager.md

         spring.cloud.gcp.secretmanager.legacy=false

-2. After running the application, updates your secret stored in the Secret Manager.
+2. After running the application, update your secret stored in the Secret Manager.

-3. To refresh the secret, send the following command to your server from which hosting the application:
+3. To refresh the secret, send the following command to your application sever:

          curl -X POST http://[host]:[port]/actuator/refresh